lgreco/COMP-271-F25-instructors-lair/autograders/Ch12B-Inheritance/README.md

 8. Put the points and feedback for all students.
 9. **Manually** check their code for type annotations.
 Class variables at the minimum should be annotated.
 They should lose -0.5 points for missing annotations.
 10. Do not forget to check the `Late Pass 1` and `Late Pass 2` assignments on Sakai to see if students turned in their work with a late pass.
+11. The autograder results will be out of 8.0 points.
+The PDF submission is worth the remaining 2 points.

 ## Important notes
 * The `solutions` directory has the reference files.
 * Check the `grades_summary_sorted.csv` for any scores of 0.
 These programs likely failed to compile.